good stuff in a terrible bottle

 They could have at least made sure the label doesn’t come off that easily, and give the bottle a screw cap or a cork or whatever, not just a little flap that you can never close again once you’ve opened it.
 Or is everyone supposed to finish the whole bottle at once?
 I hated the bottle design.

 But then vodka, at its essence, is about two things: taste and aftertaste.

-At some point you remove the bottle flap, which is when you learn that Tajikistan vodka’s smell matches its bottle design: it burns the air around it.
+At some point you remove the bottle flap, which is when you learn that Tajikistan‘s smell matches its bottle design: it burns the air around it.
 This is a bad sign.
 A terrible sign.
-But sometimes life (vodka) surprises you.
+But sometimes life (vodka) can surprise you.

-This stuff actually tastes pretty good!
+And by that I mean that this stuff actually tastes pretty good!
 It burns on the way down, yes, but not as much as you would think if you’re judging from the initial smell.
 It’s quite smooth, and it even tastes a bit sweet.
-A solid 7/10.

 And then the aftertaste hits you: the sweetness is still there but it turns into something bigger, something aromatic and rich.
 Like a forest.
-Tajikistan vodka goes straight to your core and warms you from inside.
+Tajikistan goes straight to your core and warms you from inside.
 A very good aftertaste that goes perfectly with all kinds of hearty appetizers.
-So good!
-A 9/10.
+So good.

 All things considered, this vodka does need some polishing when it comes to its bottle design.
 But the stuff itself is very good.